European investors play hardball on risky leveraged loans

 Investors and bankers will be watching closely to see whether other deals will clear the market on original terms or will need to be adjusted.

-All eyes will be on buyout loans for Motor Fuel Group and German-based wheelchair manufacturer Sunrise Medical, which have covenant-lite loans totalling around 300 million pounds ($472.05 million) and 315 million euro, respectively.
+All eyes will be on buyout loans for Motor Fuel Group and German-based wheelchair manufacturer Sunrise Medical, which have covenant-lite loans totaling around 300 million pounds ($472.05 million) and 315 million euro, respectively.

-(This story has been refiled to remove word repetition in last paragraph)

 (Editing by Christopher Mangham)